ontodev/robot/docs/report.md

 ## Profiles

 Each QC query is given the corresponding logging level shown above in the [default profile](/).
-The profile is a simple text file with a logging level followed by the query name (separated by whitespace).
+The profile is a simple text file with a logging level followed by the query name (separated by a tab).
 Each line represents one query configuration:
 ```
 ERROR	definition_cardinality
 INFO	deprecated_class
 ```

 `report` allows the user to define their own profile to configure different logging levels and include their own QC queries with the `--profile` option: